Greg F. Gifune

 Greg F. Gifune (born November 12, 1963, in Middlesex County, Massachusetts) is a horror author, the recipient of multiple Bram Stoker Award and International Horror Guild Award nominations in addition to one for the British Fantasy Award.

 Christopher Rice calls Gifune, "The best writer of horror novels and supernatural thrillers at work today."

 Gifune has written 17 novels, in addition to screenplays and published collections of short stories.

-He is also the editor-in-chief of Thievin' Kitty Publications (Link) and the former editor—from 1998 to 2004—of the fiction magazine The Edge: Tales of Suspense (Link).
+He is also the editor-in-chief of Thievin' Kitty Publications (Link) and the former editor—from 1998 to 2004—of the fiction magazine The Edge: Tales of Suspense.

 A full-time author and editor, Gifune resides in Marion, Massachusetts, with his wife Carol and a bevy of felines.
 As of 2011 he was living in Wareham, Massachusetts.